NaderSayed-159/Landing-Project-1st/README.md

 1. create dynmic navbar depends on sections number.
 2. make section appear when click on nav item which refer to with smoothy behavior.
 3. makes section heighlited when it appear in viewport.
-4. make back to top buttom when scroll down.
+4. make back to top button when scroll down.
 5. make navbar disapear when no scrolling.
 6. make nav item got heighlited when the section which it refer to appear in viewport